maederayati/Clustering-Parrallel-and-Procedural/README.md

 	Initialize the first centroids to be the first k data points Set Diff to a large number
 		while L<Diff
 			Start open mp environment
         			Set  the ID of threads as ID
         			Set threadPortion as portion/NUM_THREADS
        				Each thread, computes cluster number for threadPortion size of data Close open mp environment
-	each processor computes the summation of data points for each diminetion and cluster and broadcast it to everyone each processor computes the number of data points in each cluster and broadcast it to everyone processor rank 0 computes the new centroids based on the summations and counts recieved processor rank 0 updates Diff and broadcast it to everyone Close MPI environment
+			each processor computes the summation of data points for each diminetion and cluster and broadcast each processor computes the number of data points in each cluster and broadcast processor rank 0 computes the new centroids based on the summations and counts recieved processor rank 0 updates Diff and broadcast
+Close MPI environment

 ```